rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 ## 3. The Myth of Ontology Re-use (in general)
 **Myth / Falsity**:x:: you should re-use existing ontologies (any type).

-**TRUTH**:white_check_mark:: You **do not need to**. **You can create your own and be innovative!**
+**TRUTH**:white_check_mark:: You **do not need to (re)use an existing ontology**. **You can create your own and be innovative!**
 - It depends on the situation.
 Re-use may be helpful sometimes, but it is not necessary.
+- Some who argue for reusing it are assuming that the intended meaning, model and conceptualizations between the potentially (re)used ontology and the user are the same.
+But we cannot assume this.
 - If you consider re-using other ontologies, then **excersie your right to be infored about the intended meaning, formal semantics, assumptions, and commitments the candidate ontology and its developers**. _Exercise due diligence so that you do not commit yourself to a model, or a worldview that you don't agree with or that may exclude the entities, content, data or knowledge of your expertise, beliefs, and discipline._ (e.g., some may exclude or mischaracterize things like Mind)

 With regard to #2, this is why it's important to understand the assumptions and meaning of the most abstract ontology models: because some of them assume philosophical theories that may exclude or mischaracterize things you may want to inlude in your model.
-For example, some ontologies will deny the existence, or miscategorize, things like mind, truth, God, etc. Some may assume a philosophical theory about activities or processes (very broadly concieved) that you may not agree with, or that conflicts with what your data or domain knowledge may suggest. *This is one reason to make your own ontology and your top-level ontology* (if you decide you want a most abstract semantic layer).
+For example, some ontologies will deny the existence, or miscategorize, things like mind, truth, God, etc. Some may assume a philosophical theory about activities or processes (very broadly concieved) that you may not agree with, or that conflicts with what your data or domain knowledge may suggest.
+Some may assume a particular theory of causality (cause-effect) that you do not subscribe to.
+And so on. *This is one reason to make your own ontology and, if desired, your own generic or top-level ontology*.

 ## 4. The Myth of Reinventing the Wheel.